...

 In Renaissance art, the wild man portrays a hairy, ferocious, and uncivilized man living in the woods, dancing under the light of the moon, and partaking in the wild dance and revelry often associated with the pagans.

-The wild man archetype has existed for millennia.
+The wild man has existed for millennia.
 Covered in fur from head to toe, wielding a giant club or staff, and living like a beast, this creature of yore has appeared in art as early as the ancient Greeks and even in modern stories of Big Foot and Sasquatch.

 We see vestiges of the wild man painted on murals in cathedrals and on heraldry, often alongside the even more mysterious Green Man.
 Likely the wild man represented conquering beastly tendencies, a trophy of civilized society, and evidence of man without God.